Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Evans, who is from South Africa, writes, “I spent most of my first three decades living in a country where a minority believed the majority was unfit to rule because they lacked the intelligence, character and culture for the job—but mainly the intelligence.”

 Now, nearly three decades since that country (South Africa) has been independent.
 An impartial Martian would probably say that the evidence so far has proven those “racists” right.
-After a good decade with Mandela, South Africa has gone steadily downhill, overall.
-Yes, some things have improved and South Africa isn’t as bad as Zimbabwe (another country that whites ruled and went into the toilet after they left).
-South Africa and Zimbabwe were the richest and most advanced Sub-Saharan countries.
+After a good decade with Mandela, South Africa has gone steadily downhill overall.
+Yes, some things have improved, and South Africa isn’t as bad as Zimbabwe (another country that whites ruled and went into the toilet after they left).
+South Africa and Zimbabwe were the wealthiest and most advanced Sub-Saharan countries.
 If they lose that lead, it hurts the “there are no racial differences in intelligence” argument.
 Let's hope South Africa turns things around after President Zuma leaves this year.

 In a Facebook post, a popular South African asked people to complete this sentence, "South Africa would be so much better if...."

-The top comment with over 450 positive reactions was by a black woman who wrote "...If we could distinguish between disagreements and racism."
+The top comment with over 450 positive reactions was by a black woman who wrote, "...If we could distinguish between disagreements and racism."

 Evans needs to understand that because, in his white brain, he sees any disagreement with his book as a sure sign that he's talking with a racist.

 If Evans were to read my review, he would label me as a “racist troll.”
 Indeed, he predicts that trolls like me would pounce on his book.
 He suggests there’s a conspiracy against it.
 It’s funny because Nicolas Wade argues the same thing in his book.
-Wade suggests that the media and especially academia is strongly against any research on race.
+Wade suggests that the media, and especially academia, is strongly against any research on race.

 Evans thinks the opposite.
 Evans views his we’re-all-created-equal argument as the underdog as if we’re living in the 1800s.

 I side with Wade.
-The politically correct mafia, which Evans seems to be a gang leader, is alive and well.
+The politically correct mafia, in which Evans seems to be a gang leader, is alive and well.
 Their tactics are easy and obvious: just scream "racist" loudly and often.

 Gavin Evans reveals his true bias at the end of the book